mattiaspaul/BRIEFnet/README.md

 # BRIEFnet
-Code for MICCAI 2017 paper
-please see http://mpheinrich.de for PDF and more details
+Code for MICCAI 2017 paper "BRIEFnet: Deep Pancreas Segmentation using Sparse Dilated Convolutions" by Mattias P. Heinrich and Ozan Oktay please see http://mpheinrich.de for PDF and more details

 ## Prerequisites to run example